 By creating a way to permanently preserve human bodies, and then placing them in familiar postures of everyday life that highlight their complexity and beauty, the Body Worlds exhibitions opened a doorway into the secret world of human anatomy.
 These exhibitions make real human anatomy, previously only viewable in the dissection lab, now available and approachable to anyone.

 The first phase of the project began in January 2018 with a small team of scientists, academics, professors, bodyworkers, movement educators, and anatomy enthusiasts from around the world.
 Several formalin-fixed specimens were dissected in order to illustrate fascial structures from the superficial fascia/ subcutaneous tissues including from the abdomen, the arm, and the lower limb.
-Additionally, several deep fascia structures were dissected including the fascia lata, a 5cm cross-section of the thigh, a 5cm cross-section of the leg, the pericardium with diaphragm, and the lumbodorsal fascia.
+Additionally, several deep fascia structures were dissected including the fascia lata, a 5cm cross-section of the thigh, a 5cm cross-section of the leg, the fibrous pericardium with respiratory diaphragm, and the lumbodorsal fascia.
 A unique stepped specimen was also created to demonstrate the distinctions in fascial layers from the skin to the bone.

 Prosection of these pieces was completed in five days after which they went through the first two stages of four to become plastinates.
 In stage one they were soaked in several high and low temperature baths which replaced the water with acetone and dissolved the fats.
 In the second stage the specimens were soaked in another bath that replaced the acetone with plastic polymer.
 These two stages typically take up to six months depending on the size of the specimen.